-- A. In his State of the Union message, President Reagan made clear that he and the 98th Congress must work together to deal with an active agenda.
+A. In his State of the Union message, President Reagan made clear that he and the 98th Congress must work together to deal with an active agenda.
 That means action on the deficit, on unemployment, on social security, and attention to the shifting patterns of industry and job creation in our economy.
 At the same time we have to realize there will be major areas where we will not agree.
 No one is going to compromise away the gains won towards restraining the growth of spending, controlling the tax burden, and beating back inflation.
-The American people still overwhelmingly support those goals. - B. The President, the House leadership, and the Senate leadership will have to work together to forge a consensus on major decisions if we are to get the job done.
-On some issues we simply cannot afford to have a legislative stalemate: social security is one of these, and the President and the Speaker have shown a statesmanlike regard for the public interest in supporting the bipartisan social security package, and in agreeing on the basic of a \$4 billion-plus jobs package. - C. The President still sets the agenda.
+The American people still overwhelmingly support those goals.

+B. The President, the House leadership, and the Senate leadership will have to work together to forge a consensus on major decisions if we are to get the job done.
+On some issues we simply cannot afford to have a legislative stalemate: the bipartisan social package is a prime example.

+C. The President still sets the agenda.
 On taxes, spending, deficits, employment, and trade the President proposes, and Congress must dispose.
 Those of us who have ideas of our own will work with the White House to get things done--but leadership still must come from the President.
-That is why we are unlikely to see any major departure from the principles of government Ronald Reagan has espoused in his first two years in office. - D. There is no coherent alternative to Republican leadership.
+That is why we are unlikely to see any major departure from the principles of government Ronald Reagan has espoused in his first two years in office.

+D. There is no coherent alternative to Republican leadership.
 The people still recognize that our economic problems were a long time in the making, and that the cure will take time too.
 According to CBS/New York Times voter exit polls in the last election, voters by a 5 to 4 margin blamed our economic problems on past Democratic policies rather than on President Reagan.